ConductVision Software – Fear Conditioning

 6.5 Manual Operations

-For testing purposes, the software allows the user to send commands (connection has to be established).
+For testing purposes, the software allows the user to send commands manually (connection has to be established).

 6.6 TTL

 By default, a BNC TTL connector is equipped.
-The user can send the StartTrial and EndTrial signals to the external devices.
+The user can send StartTrial and EndTrial signals to external devices.
 The TTL connection is between the control box and the external device(s).

 6.7 Conduct Vision Simulator for Testing